 An outdoor shower is a perfect yard addition not only for those with a swimming pool but for anyone who gets dirty outside, like runners, mechanics, pets, gardeners and more.

 Design considerations: Most homeowners want their shower near their back door so they can clean up before going inside, but you might also want it close to your pool or garage.
 Usually, the best location is somewhere near an existing water line so the water hookup is less expensive.
-You'll usually want the shower somewhere sunny to prevent mold and mildew problems and to keep you warm while you bathe.
+You'll want the shower somewhere sunny to prevent mold and mildew problems and to keep you warm while you bathe.
 Finally, you'll need to ensure some level of privacy unless you intend for people to use it only while in their bathing suits.

 The price and difficulty of installing an outdoor shower will vary drastically depending on your specifications.
-If you don't mind being a little chilly, you can set up a shower that hooks up to your hose connection and save the price of a plumber.
+If you don't mind being a little chilly, you can set up a shower that hooks up to your hose bib and save the price of a plumber.
 A simple outdoor shower might have a freestanding folding screen and a wooden floor that lets water flow into the yard.
-More complex designs can feature hot and cold water, a full drainage system and four walls designed to give the user full privacy.
+More complex designs can feature hot and cold water, a full drainage system and four walls designed to give the user complete privacy.

 About the process: If you're not hooking up the shower to a garden hose or if you want to set up a real drainage system, then the first step is contacting a plumber to set up the water connections.
 Again, the specifics will vary based on the sophistication of your shower, but the basic process to DIY an outdoor shower involves building a frame, adding some type of flooring, assembling the plumbing and finally connecting and turning on the water.